NuvairaKhan/Library-Management-System/README.md

 ## Features

-- **Add Book** — stores a new book with an auto-generated ID, title, and author
+- **Add Book** — stores a new book with an auto generated ID, title, and author
 - **View Books** — lists every book currently on record
-- **Add Member** — registers a new member with an auto-generated ID and name
+- **Add Member** — registers a new member with an auto generated ID and name
 - **View Members** — lists every registered member
 - **Issue Book** — issues a book to a member, **validating that both the book ID and member ID actually exist** before creating the record (prevents issuing nonexistent books to nonexistent members)
 - **View Issues** — lists every issue record with its status